NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/PreclinicalDataImport/README.md

 ## Approach and Plan

-1.DCE: The first correction is to make sure the frame time in DCE MRI is not merely copied from the 'RepetitionTime' field in the DICOM files.
+1. DCE: The first correction is to make sure the frame time in DCE MRI is not merely copied from the 'RepetitionTime' field in the DICOM files.
 Instead, this should be multiplied by the number of phase encoding steps.
 Test.
 1. DTI: modify gradient data loading.

 ## Progress and Next Steps